Antibiotics: what you need to know

 But some bacteria can cause illnesses and even death.
 If you have a serious infection that’s caused by bacteria, antibiotics can be useful, and even life saving.
 For example, if you have had surgery they can prevent infections developing and treat infections that do develop.

-Antibiotics can be taken as tablets or as liquid medicine.
-They can also be given as injections, and an intravenous (IV) drip.
+Antibiotics can be taken as pills or as liquid medication.
+They can also be given as shots, and an intravenous (IV) drip.

 Why might my doctor not prescribe antibiotics?